Paul1naFer/sql-data-warehouse-project/README.md

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.

-## 🌟 About Me
+## :milky_way: About Me

 Hi there!
 I'm **Paulina**.
 I’m an IT professional with a strong interest in data and machine learning, as well as neuroscience and the universe.
-I enjoy learning new things and would like to continue developing my skills and expanding my knowledge in the field of data..
+I enjoy learning new things and would like to continue developing my skills and expanding my knowledge in the field of data.